abdulrahman305/qenex-os/README.md

 ## Support

-For support, email support@qenex.ai or visit our documentation at https://docs.qenex.ai
+For support, email ceo@qenex.ai or visit our documentation at https://qenex.ai

 ## Acknowledgments